NavenAllen/AWS-SAA-C03-Course/18-Hybrid-and-Migration/notes.md

 - Tape Gateway (VTL) Mode
   - Virtual Tapes are stored on S3
+  - Tape Library is S3 and Tape Shelf is Glacier

 - File Mode : SMB and NFS
   - File Storage Backed by S3 Objects
+  - Mount points map directly onto an S3 bucket
+  - Can be used to implement multi-site architecture, same object in S3 can be mapped to multiple sites
+  - Can do replications to different regions
+  - Can integrate with S3 Lifecycle management

-- Volume Mode (Gateway Stored)
+#### Volume Mode
+Raw Volume Blocks are provided via iSCSI

+Gateway Stored (Used for backup, migration)
+  - Primary data storage is On Premises
   - Block Storage backed by S3 and EBS
   - Great for disaster recovery
   - Data is kept locally
   - Awesome for migrations

-- Volume Mode (Cache Mode)
+  - Has a upload buffer which is used to store into S3 asynchronously using a Sotrage Gateway Endpoint
+  - Not good for storage extensions

+Cache Mode (Used for Storage extensions)
+  - Primary data is stored in S3 (AWS Managed, only available through Storage Gateway console)
-  - Data as added to gateway is not stored locally.
+  - Data as added to gateway is not stored locally, only frequently accessed data is saved in local cache
   - Backup to EBS Snapshots
   - Primarily stored on AWS
   - Great for limited local storage capacity.

 ### Snowball / Edge / Snowmobile